Wexford Harbour: Act of Union

 In 1764 the historian Amyas Griffith wrote that Wexford's chief export was corn (2 million barrels per year), herrings, beer, beef, hides, tallow, butter etc. and they trade to all parts of the globe but in particular to Liverpool, Barbados, Dublin, Norway and Bordeaux.
 The town continued to experience expansion and economic growth and in 1772 two important bodies were set up - the Quay Corporation with full responsibility for shipping, quays and harbour and the Bridge Corporation to build two bridges across the Slaney at Wexford and Ferrycarrig.
 By 1788, Wexford, with 44 cargo ships and 200 herring boats was the sixth busiest port in Ireland.
-However the dangerous state of the harbour was a major impediment to trade.
+However, the dangerous state of the harbour was a major impediment to trade.
 A new body - The Corporation for the Improvement of the Bar, Town & Harbour of Wexford was set up to improve and enhance the channel and to build quays, wharves and docks.

 The Irish Rebellion of 1798 resulted in the hurried passing of the Act of Union in 1800.
 This created the United Kingdom of Great Britain and Ireland, and Ireland was ruled solely through the British Parliament at Westminster.
 From then until Ireland achieved independence, all major decisions regarding Wexford Harbour were taken by Westminster.
 Unfortunately, this did not work to the advantage of the harbour and the improvement of its navigation.
 The pity was that those interested in improving the harbour, linked their proposed improvements with land reclamation; a linkage that would ultimately help to destroy access to Wexford by all but shallow draft vessels.

 In 1832, the Ballast Bank was constructed to facilitate the loading and unloading of ballast from ships visiting the harbour.
 It is now a protected structure.

+A lifeboat was stationed on Rosslare Point from 1838.
+It was originally crewed by the Coastguard at the fort but a permanent crew was later provided by the Royal National Lifeboat Institution.
+After severe storms between 27 December 1924 and 13 January 1925 damaged Rosslare Point, the lifeboat was moved to Wexford until Rosslare Harbour Lifeboat Station was reopened in 1927.
+An inshore lifeboat station was established in Wexford in 2002.